scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

-The Geoscience Community Analysis Toolkit (GeoCAT) team, established in 2019, leads the software engineering efforts of the National Center for Atmospheric Research (NCAR)’s “Pivot to Python” initiative :cite:`pivot19`.
+The Geoscience Community Analysis Toolkit (GeoCAT) team, established in 2019, leads the software engineering efforts of the National Center for Atmospheric Research (NCAR) “Pivot to Python” initiative :cite:`pivot19`.
 Before then, NCAR Command Language (NCL) :cite:`ncl` was developed by NCAR as an interpreted, domain-specific language that was aimed to support the analysis and visualization needs of the global geosciences community.
 NCL had been serving